 Do you know how red shoes became the most popular symbol for Fetal Alcohol Spectrum Disorder?
 Do you know when and why the Red Shoes Rock awareness campaign started?

 Today I looked at my tired, old red shoes that have seen better days.
 It made me think how they reflect our FASD journey.
 And decided they give me comfort and fit like an old friend.

 by R.J.
 Formanek It's (almost) Wednesday, so it must be Wisdom Wednesday by R.J.
 He seems to write something at just about the right time.
 We are in the homestretch of the 99 Days to FASDay journey we started on June 1 with Day 1: 99 Days to FASDay: First Published Study Linking Prenatal Alcohol … Continue reading FASD: Reflections on Perspective and Empathy

-For the last week of the 2018 and 2019 edition of 99 Days to 9/9 or FASDay, the voices and information belong to individuals with FASD.
-Day 92 & 93 are two quotes from two presenters at the: 8th International Research Conference on Adolescents and Adults with FASD.
-Although there are thousands of published articles on … Continue reading FASD: Nothing About Us Without Us
+For the last week of the 99 Days to 9/9 or FASDay, the voices and information belong to individuals with FASD.
+Day 92 & 93 are quotes from two presenters at the: 8th International Research Conference on Adolescents and Adults with FASD.
+Although there are thousands of published articles on FASD, there remains limited research specifically … Continue reading FASD: Nothing About Us Without Us

 Fetal Alcohol Spectrum Disorder vastly outnumbers other common developmental disabilities; however, FASD comes with relatively little public recognition or understanding.